Festivals, Fairs & Amusements

 The Montshire Museum of Science is a hands-on museum located in Norwich, Vermont, offering dozens of exciting exhibits relating to the natural and physical sciences, ecology, and technology.
 The building is located on a 110-acre site near the Connecticut River, and the Museums' outdoor environment is a large part of the visitor experience.
 Science Park is a two-acre exhibit area in a beautiful, park-like setting.
 Also outside is a network of easy-to-moderate walking trails for visitors of all ages and fitness levels.
 The Montshire Museum is an official visitor center for the Silvio O. Conte National Fish and Wildlife Refuge.
 Learn more at www.montshire.org.

 Vermont Teddy Bear Factory in Shelburne is always a favorite with the kids.
 Educational and fun, they call it "one of the most unique attractions in the United States".
 Tours available daily.
-Outdoor picknicking and ice cream available during summer months.
-Learn more.
+Outdoor picnicking and ice cream available during summer months.
+Learn more at www.vermontteddybear.com/.